By: Puranjay Singh Last updated: 20 September 2017

 The market for a product after its original use or purchase.
 Frequently used in terms of cars, such as “aftermarket repairs”.
 Digitally, can refer to the domain aftermarket for buying and selling pre-registered domains.

-A site that “aggregates” information from multiple sources.
+A marketing term for a site that “aggregates” information from multiple sources.
 Usually used in the context of news, such as Digg or Reddit.

 An approach to advertising and selling.
 As per this approach, customers go through four stages - Attention (when customers first learn about a product), Interest (when customers first show interest in a product), Desire (when customers start wanting the product), and finally, Action (when customers decide to act on their desire).